vinkla/recaptcha/README.md

 #### Site Key

 The site key is used for the HTML form field.
-Which you can add to your views with the `recaptcha_field()` helper function.
+Which you can add to your views with the `recaptcha()->field()` helper function.

 #### Secret Key